drj11/drj11.github.io/2022-01-24/macos-forth.md

 the size of `struct winsize`, but in practice it was easier to write a C program to print out the value.
 Which in this case is 0x40087468.
-Incidentally it's nice to see that the Unix Version 7 tradition of including a subsystem letter in the `ioctl()` command has been continued (the `'t'` in the macro is 0x74 ASCII which becomes the hex-digits 74 in that long number; _t_ is for terminal).
+Incidentally it's nice to see traditions living on: that `'t'` in the macro is 0x74 ASCII which becomes the hex-digits 74 in that long number.
+The idea of encoding the subsystem in the `ioctl()` command and using _t_ for terminal goes back to the first implementation of `ioctl()` in
+Unix Version 7.

-Similar for the structs.
+It’s similar for the structs.
-You can go to the header files again, but i still end up needed to know the _exact memory format_ for `tcflag_t` and how `cc_t c_cc[NCCS]` is packed.
+You can go to the header files again, but i still need to know the _exact memory format_ for `tcflag_t` and how `cc_t c_cc[NCCS]` is packed.
 On Linux there is an extra wrinkle in that often the C library interface and the syscall interface use a different struct and